 - Durability – As Kafka persists messages on disks this makes Kafka a highly durable messaging system.
 Also one of another reasons for durability is message replication due to which messages are never lost.

-Apart from above mentioned Kafka has advantages like reliability, fault tolerance, high concurrency and batch handling, real-time handling, etc.
+Other reasons to consider Kafka for video streaming are reliability, fault tolerance, high concurrency, batch handling, real-time handling, etc.